Easy Panzanella Salad with Burrata

 And trust me on this one, I used to hate tomatoes.
 Like, I think they used to be one of my least favorite vegetables.

-So, if you’re not a fan of tomatoes, I want to challenge you to try this salad.
-Like with a lot of produce, tomatoes are 100x better when they’re perfectly in season in the summer.
+If you’re not a fan of tomatoes, I want to challenge you to try this salad.
+Instead of mushy or mealy, flavorless tomatoes, this salad utilizes peak tomatoes: the heirloom.

 Then, delicious, crusty sourdough is added to the mix.